 Marsden Moor has been ravaged by a series of moorland fires, the most significant of which was over Easter weekend in 2019.
-These fires are devastating the landscape, which is home to many rare nesting birds and mountain hares.
-We are working hard to restore this landscape and prevent future fires – and we need your help.
+These fires have devastated the landscape, which is home to many rare nesting birds and mountain hares.
+We're working hard to restore fences and dams and replant an important moss.
+Find out why we need your help.

 Carrying out the work required to restore the landscape and prevent future fires will be a long and difficult process, but with help from National Trust supporters and by working in close partnership with Yorkshire Water and Moors for the Future, we are doing everything we can to protect this special place.

 Craig Best, National Trust Countryside Manager for Marsden Moor, explained "The money raised through the Marsden Moor appeal is helping us with the restoration process.
 For example, fences and dams on the moor need replacing.